ga-curriculum/universal-resources/README.md

 ## About

 This repository contains common resources that are used across multiple courses of General Assembly Modular Curriculum.
-These resources include:

 ## Resources